monashcode/show-your-emotions-with-rekognition/README.md

     - Step 1 - Setup IAM role
         - Go to the IAM dashboard by clicking Service the topleft corner and type in "IAM" and enter
-        - Choose "Roles" --> "Create role" --> "AWS service" --> "Lambda" --> "Lambda" --> "Select your use case - lambda" --> "Next: Permission" --> "Create policy" --> Check "AmazonS3FullAccess" and "AmazonRekognitionFullAccess" --> "Next: Tags" --> "Next: Review" --> type a name into "Role name" --> "Create role"
+        - Choose "Roles" --> "Create role" --> "AWS service" --> "Lambda" --> "Lambda" --> "Select your use case - Lambda" --> "Next: Permission" --> "Create policy" --> Check "AmazonS3FullAccess" and "AmazonRekognitionFullAccess" --> "Next: Tags" --> "Next: Review" --> type a name into "Role name" --> "Create role"

     - Step 2 - Create a Lambda function
         - Open aws management console, type "lambda" into the "Find Service" search bar and enter